 Zu writes for both children and adults.
 A freelance writer, editor and writing instructor, she holds an MFA in Writing from Vermont College of Fine Arts, where she was awarded Harcourt's post-graduate semester in 2006.

-In addition to holding many school visits and workshops around the country, she is a founding member of WordSpring Creative Writing Conference in Northern California, now in it's sixth year.
+In addition to holding many school visits and workshops around the country, she is a founding member of WordSpring Creative Writing Conference in Northern California, now in its seventh year.

 Today, her six panel kiosk guides visitors through Trona Pinnacles National Monument, one of Hollywood’s favorite filmscapes.
 You can read her articles on the craft of writing at her popular group blog Through the Tollbooth.

 Scenes from the movies Holes, Star Trek, Planet of the Apes and countless others are filmed at the Pinnacles